Quotes Icon

 How to Share Passwords with Family via TeamPassword

-Each family member gets a TeamPassword account login.
+As you invited each family member, they will receive an email with a link to sign up with a TeamPassword account.
 Make sure everyone uses a secure password and enables the password manager's two-factor authentication (2FA).

 Next, you can create groups for sharing.
 You may have separate groups, depending on who needs access.
 For example, only mom and dad need access to the family's shared bank account, while everyone needs access to shared streaming services.
 Parents might also want to create shared groups for each child's personal accounts—Google, social media, iCloud, etc.